-8.4.3 Role of the Working Groups
+8.4.3 Role of the Work Groups

-The General Manager for the Bay Area UASI shall establish working groups to serve as the lead entity for each goal in the Strategy.
+The General Manager for the Bay Area UASI shall establish work groups to serve as the lead entity for each goal in the Strategy.
 The lead entity will be responsible for initially vetting projects to ensure they comply with the Strategy and the implementation guidance for a particular year.
-Working groups may also develop their own region-wide projects consistent with the Strategy.
-The exact vetting process shall be left up to the General Manager and each lead entity/working group.
-However, the project template designed by the Bay Area UASI Management Team will be a primary tool with which to vet such proposed projects by the working groups.
-Only upon vetting by a working group shall a project be put forward for final approval by the Approval Authority to implement a specific goal and objective(s) in the Strategy.
+Work groups may also develop their own region-wide projects consistent with the Strategy.
+The exact vetting process shall be left up to the General Manager and each lead entity/work group.
+However, the project template designed by the Bay Area UASI Management Team will be a primary tool with which to vet such proposed projects by the work groups.
+Only upon vetting by the Bay Area UASI Management to ensure compliance with grant guidelines and UASI policy or the work group shall a project be put forward for final approval by the Approval Authority to implement a specific goal and objective(s) in the Strategy.

-With support from the Management Team, the entities or working groups responsible for overseeing the implementation of the goals and objectives in the Strategy will work with project managers and others to track whether an implementation step within each objective is complete, partially complete or ongoing and report this information to the Advisory Group and Approval Authority as necessary.
+With support from the Management Team, the entities or work groups responsible for overseeing the implementation of the goals and objectives in the Strategy will work with project managers and others to track whether an implementation step within each objective is complete, partially complete or ongoing and report this information to the Advisory Group and Approval Authority as necessary.
 A complete step is one that is finished and requires no additional resources for implementation.
 A partially complete step is one where some, but not all, of the step is finished and requires additional resources for completion.
 An ongoing step is one that may be finished insofar as the plan has been written or the equipment has been purchased but where additional resources are need for sustainment.